Mr. Rooter Plumbing of Calgary Change Location

 Try Baking Soda and Vinegar

-Another way to unclog your sink without reaching for a plunger or drain snake is by using baking soda and vinegar.
+Another way to unclog your sink without reaching for a plunger or drain snake is by using baking soda and white vinegar.
 Not only will you avoid chemical cleaners, but the chemical reaction between baking soda and vinegar is particularly good at clearing lightly clogged pipes.

 To unclog your kitchen sink with baking soda and vinegar, use the following steps: